lavaorg/telex/plugins/parsers/grok/README.md

 - Start with a file containing only a single line of your input.
 - Remove all but the first token or piece of the line.
 - Add the section of your pattern to match this piece to your configuration file.
-- Verify that the metric is parsed successfully by running Telegraf.
+- Verify that the metric is parsed successfully by running Telex.
 - If successful, add the next token, update the pattern and retest.
 - Continue one token at a time until the entire line is successfully parsed.